henrikengstrom/jokk/README.md

   viewMessages    View messages in a topic (use -f/filter to determine topic)
 ```

+### Create a `jokk.toml` file

+There is an example file `jokk.toml.example` that contains a template for how to create so-called environments that can be pointed to when running Jokk.
+In this example file there are two environments, local and remote, but you can, of course, create as many as you like and name them as you wish.
+For example, for my own personal use I have "local", "dev", "integration", "qa", and "prod".

+Copy the file over to `jokk.toml` and amend it in the way you deem necessary.

-The examples below use `-n local` but you can substitute this with whatever environment configurations you have provided in the `jokk.toml` file.
+The examples below use `-n local` but you can substitute this with whatever environments you have provided in the `jokk.toml` file.

 ### List topics